Understanding the Evolving Landscape of Buy-Sell Life Insurance and Its Impact on Estate Planning for Business Owners

 The IRS ruled that if a 3rd party were to purchase the business, they would consider the $3mm life insurance policy as included in the value of the business.
 This goes against previous rulings of similar agreements in the past.

 It should be noted that the brothers failed to fully follow the written agreement set in place and go with an informal valuation of the business rather than going through a formal valuation process.
-Although, it is not assumed that following this process would have changed the outcome at the end.
+Although, it is not assumed that following this process would have changed the outcome in the end.

 The significance of this ruling is 2 fold;